 - Secure multiple domains and subdomains with a single certificate

 Buypass is a relative newcomer to the SSL certificate scene, but it has earned a good reputation for robust, dependable solutions.
 Buypass is trusted by all major browsers.

 It offers both free SSL certificates—known as Buypass Go SSL—and paid options for people who need to validate their organization’s legal business status.

 The major perk to using Buypass is that their SSL certificates are good for 180 days, compared to the 90-day period for SSL from Let’s Encrypt.
 So, you don’t have to worry about renewing certificates as often.

 Like Let’s Encrypt, Buypass uses the ACME protocol to automate the renewal of certificates, which makes the process even easier.
 This takes a little effort to set up, but once you have installed the ACME client on your server, the renewal process will be fully automated.

-While Buypass will let you secure multiple domains and subdomains with a single SSL certificate, they don’t offer a true Wildcard that secures unlimited domains.
+While Buypass will let you secure multiple domains and subdomains with a single SSL certificate, it doesn’t offer a true Wildcard that secures unlimited domains.
 Let’s Encrypt still has the leg up there.